 The demise of military hegemony

 The success-story of the liberation of Syria from ISIS is a result of the Astana peace talks between Russia, Syria, Turkey and Iran, not the Geneva talks where the US made promises it broke within days on the ground.
 It is the cooperation of Hezbollah, Iran, Iraq and Russia (as tides changed, Turkey) that in spite of US-Saudi aid to ISIS managed to liberate the countries of Syria and Iraq.
 The military power of Russia, with for example it’s S-400 anti-missile all over the middle east is a game-changer.
 It’s a defensive system that leaves air-intervention in a padlock.
 Turkey as well as Saudi Arabia buying these demonstrates once more the break down of this unipolar world.
-Where NATO’s version is unable to attack ‘friendly’ aircraft -friendly as defined by NATO-, the S-400 is neutral in this aspect as it is above all a defensive system creating no-go zones for aircraft.
+Where NATO’s version is unable to attack ‘friendly’ aircraft -friendly as defined by NATO-, the S-400 is more neutral in this aspect as it is above all a defensive system creating no-go zones for aircraft.

 The demise of economic hegemony